-- 3.1.
-Parents of children aged three and four must meet the following criteria in order to be eligible for 30 hours free childcare: - Each parent earns, or is expected to earn, a weekly minimum equivalent to 16 hours at National Minimum Wage or National Living Wage (unless in a 'start up' period i.e. newly self-employed in which case they do not need to meet the income criteria for 12 months) - The parent should be seeking the free childcare to enable them to work - One or both parents are on maternity, paternity, shared parental or adoption leave, or are on statutory sick leave - One parent meets the income criteria and the other is unable to work because they are disabled, have caring responsibilities or have been assessed as having limited capability to work - If a non-European Economic Area national, the parent has recourse to public funds - 3.2.
+Parents of children aged three and four must meet one of the following criteria in order to be eligible for 30 hours free childcare:

+- Each parent earns, or is expected to earn, a weekly minimum equivalent to 16 hours at National Minimum Wage or National Living Wage (unless in a 'start up' period - i.e. newly self-employed - in which case they do not need to meet the income criteria for 12 months) - The parent is seeking the free childcare to enable them to work - One or both parents are on maternity, paternity, shared parental or adoption leave, or are on statutory sick leave - One parent meets the income criteria and the other is unable to work because they are disabled, have caring responsibilities or have been assessed as having limited capability to work - If a non-European Economic Area national, the parent has recourse to public funds

 Parents should check their own eligibility for the scheme using the government's Childcare Choices website or childcare calculator.
-If parents are eligible, they will be directed to the digital childcare service to apply. - 3.3.
+If parents are eligible, they will be directed to the digital childcare service to apply.

 Parents can only start claiming their 30 hours free childcare the term following the date they receive a decision from HMRC.
-For this reason, parents are urged to apply as soon as possible. - 3.4.
-If eligible, parents must provide the school with their unique code to confirm they are eligible for the scheme, together with their National Insurance number and child's date of birth.
-As the free childcare cannot be claimed until the code has been verified, parents should provide the school with this information as soon as possible in order to avoid delay. - 3.5.
-Parents will be prompted every three months by HMRC to reconfirm that they remain eligible for free childcare. - 3.6.
-The LA will audit the eligibility codes at six points during the year to identify any children who have fallen out of eligibility.
+For this reason, parents are urged to apply as soon as possible.
+If eligible, parents must provide the nursery with their unique code to confirm they are eligible for the scheme, together with their National Insurance number and child's date of birth.
+As the free childcare cannot be claimed until the code has been verified, parents should provide the nursery with this information as soon as possible in order to avoid delay.
+Parents will be prompted every three months by HMRC to reconfirm that they remain eligible for free childcare.

-- 3.7.
-In accordance with 3.6, the LA will notify the school as soon as possible where parents have fallen out of their eligibility.
-The school will then notify parents. - 3.8.
-It is the parent's responsibility to re-confirm their eligibility every three months.
-Failure to do so could result in their child losing their place in nursery or having to pay for sessions to retain their place until eligibility is confirmed. - 3.9.
-If parents cease to meet the eligibility criteria, they will receive a 'grace period' i.e. they will continue to receive the 30 hours free childcare for a short period of time. - 3.10.
-If a parent falls into their grace period before their child has started a 30 hours place, they should not take up their 30 hours place. - 3.11.
-The grace period will not continue once a child has reached compulsory school age. - 3.12.
-A child who becomes ineligible during the first half of a funding block will be funded until the end of that funding block (i.e. 31 March, 31 August, 31 December) or for as long as they remain under the compulsory school age, whichever is shorter. - 3.13.
-A child who becomes ineligible in the latter half of the funding block (i.e. up to the last day of the funding block) will be funded until the end of the following funding block or for as long as they remain under the compulsory school age, whichever is shorter. - 3.14.
-If a child becomes ineligible for the 30 hours free childcare, they will still be entitled to 15 hours of free care. - 3.15.
+The LA will audit the eligibility codes at six points during the year to identify any parents who have fallen out of free childcare eligibility.
+The LA will notify the nursery as soon as possible where parents have fallen out of their eligibility.
+The nursery will then notify parents within five working days.

+If parents cease to meet the eligibility criteria, they will receive a 'grace period' - i.e. they will continue to receive the 30 hours free childcare for a short period of time.
+If a parent falls into their grace period before their child has started a 30-hour place, they should not take up their 30-hour place.
+The grace period will not continue once a child has reached compulsory school age.
 Consideration to extend the grace period will be taken in exceptional circumstances, e.g. if a parent has been forced to leave their home and paid employment.

+A parent who becomes ineligible during the first half of a funding block will have their free childcare funded until the end of that funding block (i.e. 31 March, 31 August, 31 December) or for as long as their child remains under the compulsory school age, whichever is shorter.
+A parent who becomes ineligible in the latter half of the funding block (i.e. up to the last day of the funding block) will be funded until the end of the following funding block or for as long as their child remains under the compulsory school age, whichever is shorter.
+If a parent becomes ineligible for the 30 hours free childcare, they will still be entitled to 15 hours of free care for their child.